signalfx/lambda-python/README.rst

     def handler(event, context):
         # your code

-2. For tracing, use the @signalfx_lambda.is_traced decorator
+2. For tracing, decorate your handler with @signalfx_lambda.is_traced

 .. code:: python